American Journal of Plant Physiology

 Dartmouth Digital Commons Citation

 Swaminathan, Kankshita; Yang, Yingzhen; Grotz, Natasha; Campisi, Lauren; and Jack, Thomas, "An Enhancer Trap Line Associated with a D-Class Cyclin Gene in Arabidopsis" (2000).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3681.